 “There are churches that think that all people need is spiritual health,” Levenson said.
 “All they need is somebody to hold their hand and pray with them.
 Well, that doesn’t help a person who’s seriously addicted or has a serious mental or emotional diagnosis.
 Yes, they need the hand of God, but yes, they need therapeutic care!
 We’ve got clergy out there who are acting like they’re therapists, and they’re not.
 They’re not trained to do that.
 Frankly, I’m happy to give people Bible verses and pray with them, but that alone is not going to help somebody and sending somebody away with only that is, in my mind, irresponsible.”

 Aside from treating patients, the center at St. Martin’s focuses on training and educating mental health professionals and faith leaders.
-Its Gateway to Hope training program addresses the problem of clergy and parishioners being unequipped to identify and address cases of mental health in their congregations.
+Its Gateway to Hope training program addresses the problem of clergy and parishioners being unequipped to identify and address cases of mental illness in their congregations.

 According to the National Comorbidity Survey, nearly one-quarter of people who are looking for help with a mental health condition will go to a clergy member first, before seeking help from psychiatrists or general practitioners.
 Gateway to Hope trains clergy and parishioners to recognize and respond appropriately, embracing their role as the front lines of the mental health treatment system.